 Your Attorney must be aged over 18 and not bankrupt.
 You can appoint more that one Attorney so that both Attorneys have to act and make decisions together.

-An LPA must be registered with the Office of the Public Guardian before it can be used.
-Once registered, a Property and Welfare LPA can be used immediately but a Welfare LPA can only be used when you are not mentally capable of making your own decisions.
+An LPA, before it can be used, needs to be registered with the Office of the Public Guardian.
+After registration, a Property and Welfare LPA can be used immediately but a Welfare LPA can only be used when you are not mentally capable of making your own decisions.

 The elements of an LPA and when it can be used